Overview of What Happens In California if You Die Without a Will

 What About More Complex Family Structures?

 In an era of re-marriage and blended families, you can imagine that dying intestate can cause notable concern for legal and entitled heirs.
 For many, step-children are loved and cared for just as much as biological children.
-You may have a niece or nephew who you are as close or closer to than your biological children.
+You may have a niece or nephew who you are as close or closer to your biological children.

 There are infinite complexities that tangle up seemingly straightforward California state probate laws, that have nothing to do with your wishes and intentions but are entirely a “black-and-white” matter of legalese and format.